Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: Thermodynamics

-This divergence indicates that $\widetilde{\mu }_{B}$ is the maximal value of the chemical potential Beyond which the present computations cannot be trusted.
-It is nevertheless worth emphasizing that to have a finite range of Baryonic chemical potential with explicit analytic expression is quite an achievement taking into account the difficulties of Lattice QCD at finite Baryon density.
+This divergence indicates that $\widetilde{\mu }_{B}$ is the maximal value of the chemical potential, beyond which the present computations cannot be trusted (see also the analysis in section \ref{Thermo} for a further discussion).
+It is worth emphasizing that obtaining a finite range for the baryonic chemical potential through an explicit analytic expression is a significant result, particularly given the well-known challenges Lattice QCD faces at finite baryon densities.